A-1. IDP Needs Recognition.

 A-4.
 Iraq and Syrian genocide recognition and action.

 a.
 The 1st NAEF feels that, collectively, we have a moral obligation to prevent genocide in the 21st Century, and that we must respond to acts of genocide swiftly with clear and cohesive responses to halt the commission of such acts.

 b.
 Genocide has no place in the 21st Century and we should all take measures to ensure it does not happen again within our times.

 A-5.
-Increased global education in universal human rights and interfaith peace.
+Increased global education in universal human rights.

 a.
 As part of ongoing programs and efforts The 1st NAEF encourages its members, followers, supporters, and the general population alike to embrace and foster knowledge building towards peace.

 b.
 Developing and fostering a clear understanding and belief in universal human rights is one of the key pillars to resolving global conflict and is a core value of The 1st NAEF.

 A-6.
 Enhanced global capacity to respond to crisis and disaster scenarios